-Cambridge is a moderately-sized city located in the state of Massachusetts.
-The city has a population of 108,757 residents.
+Cambridge, Massachusetts is a mid-sized city with a population of 108,757 people.
 With a population density of 17,014 people per square mile, Cambridge is well above the nation's average density level.
-If we take a look at the last Census, the vast majority of the population falls within one racial group (67% White).
-Given that fact, Cambridge could be considered less diverse than other cities.
-The median age of all Cambridge residents is 31, which is well below the national average.
-This is a good indication that this city could be ideal for young singles.
+According to the most recent Census, 67% of Cambridge residents are White, 15% Asian and 11% Black.
+Cambridge could be a great place for young adults and students as the average age of 31 years old is below the nation’s average.
 Cambridge is known to be family friendly as more than 74% of the population has already tied the knot.
 It might also be worth noting that 60% of residents also have children under the age of 18.

 Whether you’re moving to a new town to be closer to family, friends or for a new job, living in Cambridge could be a positive experience compared to other cities in Massachusetts if you know where to search.
 Don't forget to determine what matters most to you in a neighborhood.
 Consider factors such as safety, proximity to work or school, access to amenities (like parks, fitness facilities, grocery stores, restaurants), public transportation options, community atmosphere and the overall vibe you're looking for.
 The best areas in Cambridge and in surrounding cities are easier to find when you are able to make informed decisions.
 Using data from crime, cost of living, commute, health & safety, housing, you will see a detailed breakdown of the most important information as well as comparisons to the Massachusetts and national averages.